Avelo Airlines: Avelo Airlines

 On January 6, 2022, Avelo announced that it had raised an additional US$42 million.
 This second-round offering increased Avelo's invested capital base to over US$160 million.
 On April 14, 2022, the Association of Flight Attendants was certified as the exclusive representative of all of Avelo's 14 flight attendants after a vote under the Railway Labor Act was conducted by the National Mediation Board.
 Over the remainder of 2022, Avelo had established three more bases, consisting of Orlando International Airport in April 2022, Wilmington, Delaware's New Castle Airport in October 2022, and Raleigh–Durham International Airport in November 2022.
 In September 2023, the airline established its sixth base at Las Vegas's Harry Reid International Airport, but the base was relocated to Sonoma County Airport in Santa Rosa in May 2024.
 The airline posted its first profit in fourth quarter of 2023.

 In February 2024, Avelo announced plans to add five additional aircraft to its fleet, all obtained from bankrupt Brazilian airline GOL.
 Additional aircraft were acquired from Aerolineas Argentinas and Southwest Airlines in the same year.
-In July, the airline unveiled its biggest network expansion to date, with 18 new routes, new bases at Hartford's Bradley International Airport and Lakeland Linder Airport, and the launch of international service to the Dominican Republic and Mexico for the first time.
+In July, the airline unveiled its biggest network expansion to date, with 18 new routes, new bases at Hartford's Bradley International Airport and Lakeland Linder Airport, and the launch of international services to the Dominican Republic and Mexico for the first time.
 Levy stated the airline had found a niche primarily serving passengers traveling to visit friends and relatives seeking nonstop flights.
 Further routes from Santa Rosa to Ontario and Salt Lake City were announced in August before being terminated a few months later.

 On September 10, 2025, Embraer announced a large order of their new E195-E2 aircraft by Avelo.
 The firm order was placed for 50 new aircraft with an additional option for 50 more.
 The purchase marks the first new fleet of aircraft for Avelo Airlines and a new aircraft type, straying from their current and past Boeing 737 aircraft.
 Deliveries are expected to begin in the first half of 2027.